 The U.S. Department of Housing and Urban Development (HUD) requires State and local grantees of the formula grant programs, namely the Community Development Block Grant (CDBG) the HOME Program, the Emergency Solutions Grants (ESG), the Housing Opportunities for Persons with AIDS (HOPWA) and the national Housing Trust Fund (HTF) programs to develop a five-year Consolidated Plan as a condition for funding.
 The State of Illinois' Consolidated Plan covers those non-entitlement areas of the State that do not have a local Consolidated Plan.
-Governor Edgar, on June 16, 1994, designated the Illinois Housing Development Authority (IHDA) as the lead agency in developing the Consolidated Plan.
-Governor Bruce Rauner, on May 6, 2016 further designated the Illinois Housing Development Authority as the HOME Program Participating Jurisdiction, taking the place of the State as the participating jurisdiction for the State HOME Program.
+The Illinois Housing Development Authority (IHDA) is designated as the lead agency in developing the Consolidated Plan.

-IHDA's Office of Housing Coordination Services (OHCS) of the Strategic Planning and Reporting (SPAR) Division at IHDA has primary responsibility for coordinating, developing and distributing the Plan, and receives input from the OHCS Advisory Committee and the general public in developing and updating the Plan.
+The Office of Housing Coordination Services (OHCS) of the Strategic Planning and Reporting (SPAR) Division at IHDA has primary responsibility for coordinating, developing and distributing the Plan, and receives input from the OHCS Advisory Committee and the general public in developing and updating the Plan.